 Making a complaint

-You can register the complaint with the person dealing with your matter, the Partner supervising your matter as detailed in the Letter of Engagement sent to you or the Complaints Partner, John Peacock.
+You can register the complaint with the person dealing with your matter, the Partner supervising your matter as detailed in the Letter of Engagement sent to you or the Complaints Partner, Charles Hylton-Potts.
 The Complaint’s Partner is responsible for ensuring that complaints are handled effectively and in accordance with this procedure.
 This procedure will also apply to prospective clients who we have refused to provide a service to or persistently or unreasonably offered an unwanted service to but only if the complainant has evidence to show that we did not have reasonable grounds to do so.

 Investigating the complaint

 (1) We will acknowledge the complaint within seven days.

 (2) We will conduct a full investigation and an independent review of the matter.

 (3) We aim to respond in full within 28 days.
 However, if the complaint is of a more complex nature we will require more time but we will let the complainant know when they will receive a full response.

 (4) We will reply to the complainant, usually in writing to tell him/her of our views on the complaint and how we propose to resolve it, hopefully to the complainant’s satisfaction.
 The client will also be advised in what timescale they will be given an initial/substantive response.